shelkmike/Mabs/README.md

-**Mabs** is a genome assembly tool which optimizes parameters of genome assemblers Hifiasm and Flye.<br>
+**Mabs** is a genome assembly tool which optimizes parameters of genome assemblers Hifiasm and Flye.<br><br>
+The core idea of Mabs is to optimize parameters of a genome assembler in order to make an assembly where **protein-coding genes** are assembled more accurately than when the assembler is run with its default parameters.<br><br>
 Briefly, Mabs works as follows:
 1) It makes a series of genome assemblies by Hifiasm or Flye, using different values of parameters of these programs.
-Mabs uses special tricks to accelerate the assembly process.
+Mabs uses a couple of tricks to accelerate the assembly process.
 2) For each genome assembly, Mabs evaluates the quality of BUSCO genes' assembly using a special metric that I call "AG".
 For how AG is calculated, see [calculate_AG](#internal_link_to_calculate_AG).
 3) The genome assembly with the largest AG is considered the best.

-Mabs is, on average, 3 times slower than Hifiasm or Flye, but usually produces better or equal assemblies.
-For details, see [a preprint on BioRxiv](https://www.biorxiv.org/content/10.1101/2022.12.19.521016v2).
+For details about the algorithm of Mabs see [a preprint on BioRxiv](https://www.biorxiv.org/content/10.1101/2022.12.19.521016v2).

 <br><br>
 <table><tr><td>If you have tried Mabs, please let me know via Issues (https://github.com/shelkmike/Mabs/issues), even if you experienced no problems.
 Please, write about how Mabs compares with other assemblers you tried and whether you have any recommendations for future versions of Mabs.</td></tr></table>
 <br>